skip to content

 Philosophy of the Biomedical Sciences: Concepts and Evidence

-Tom McClelland, Michael Diamond-Hunter (8 lectures, Michaelmas Term)
+Tom McClelland, Stephen John (8 lectures, Michaelmas Term)

 Medicine is among our most important institutions.
 Though its aim is practical, medicine is shot through with conceptual commitments and theoretical assumptions, its basic tools rely on causal hypotheses supported to varying degrees by inductive inferences, and medical research is developed in a complex political and economic nexus.
 Thus medicine is a prime subject for philosophical analysis.
 This eight-week sequence of lectures will examine conceptual, normative, epistemological, methodological, metaphysical and political questions underlying medicine and medical science.